You will need Adobe Acrobat Reader for some links on this site. Download here for FREE!

 Become a Member

-The Monongahela Area Historical Society is now accepting dues for 2015.
-Please go to the become a member button above where you can pay with PayPal, Credit or Debit Card or send your payment in with the form that can be downloaded.
+If you would like to become a member, please select the Become a Member button below, where you can pay with PayPal, Credit or Debit Card or send your payment in with the form that can be downloaded.

 Monongahela Area Historical Society